The Last of Us season 2: Writing

 Halley Gross, who co-wrote The Last of Us Part II, joined the writers' room for the second season.

 A writers' room for the second season was established in Los Angeles by February 2023, with Mazin and Druckmann joined by Halley Gross, who co-wrote Part II with Druckmann, and Bo Shim, a new writer.
-Gross was also named co-executive producer.
-Lesko was present as the writers outlined the season, which they used as "their emotional temperature".
+Gross was also named co–executive producer.
+Lesko was present as the writers outlined the season, becoming "their emotional temperature".
 Druckmann worked on the story during development of The Last of Us Part II Remastered (2024), allowing him to revisit and analyze its decisions and intricacies.
 The writers felt added pressure in working on the second season due to the success of the first.
 They began by splitting Part IIs narrative into sections, then selecting some for the second season; the seven-episode length was chosen as a natural breaking point.
 They experimented with several methods of presenting the non-linear timeline, settling on what they found to be the "most impactful".
 Splitting across seasons prompted narrative rearrangement to present information earlier than in the game, such as Abby's backstory and relationships.
 Some changes were also made as the game's shifting player perspective between Ellie and Abby no longer applied.
-Material removed from the game, including some presented in Part II Remastered, was added to the series.
+Content cut from the game, including some presented in Part II Remastered, was added to the series.